The Imaginarium of Doctor Parnassus: Plot

-Parnassus reveals to Valentina her past: after aging from normal mortality, Parnassus made a pact with Mr. Nick to be youthful again, in order to win the heart of a woman he loved.
+Parnassus reveals to Valentina his past: after aging from normal mortality, he made a pact with Mr. Nick to be youthful again, in order to win the heart of a woman he loved.
 In exchange, any child he fathered would become Mr. Nick's property at the age of 16.
 Valentina is horrified by her father's revelation.

-Having discovered that Tony stole organs from orphans in developing countries and sold them to wealthy westerners, Anton confronts Tony, but Tony fights him off, pushes Valentina into the Imaginarium, then joins her.
+Having discovered that Tony stole organs from orphans in developing countries and sold them to wealthy westerners, Anton confronts him, but Tony fights him off, pushes Valentina into the Imaginarium, then joins her.
 Influenced by Valentina's desires, Tony's face changes to that of her dream lover, and they float along a river in a gondola, fulfilling their shared sexual feelings.

 A child in rags disrupts their trip, transitioning the scene to one of Tony as a philanthropist, speaking at a fundraiser for impoverished children.
-Anton appears in the form of an outspoken child exposing Tony as a fraud.
+Anton appears in the form of an outspoken child exposing him as a fraud.
 A mob of angry benefactors pursues Tony.
 As the landscape disintegrates, Anton confesses his love for Valentina before falling into a void.
 Distraught over her father's bargain, Valentina gives her soul over to Mr. Nick even as he tries dissuading her.

 Disillusioned by the easy victory, Mr. Nick offers Parnassus another bargain: Valentina's soul for Tony's.
-As the mob approaches Tony to hang him, Parnassus presents Tony with his golden pipe that will allow him to survive the hanging, but also a brittle replica, then tricks Tony into choosing the replica; he dies when the mob lynches him.
+As the mob approaches Tony to hang him, Parnassus presents Tony with his golden pipe that will allow him to survive the hanging, and also offers him a brittle replica.
+He then tricks Tony into choosing the replica, so he dies when the mob lynches him.
 Mr. Nick frees Valentina's soul but does not reveal her location to Parnassus, who is abandoned to wander in despair, trapped in the Imaginarium.

 Years later, Parnassus finds himself a beggar back in London, when Valentina walks by.
 She is married to Anton, has a daughter with him, and lives an affluent life.
-Percy walks up to him, dissuading him from interrupting Valentina's new life.
+Percy dissuades him from interrupting Valentina's new life.
 Parnassus and Percy team up again, selling toy theatres of the Imaginarium and the troupe on a street corner.
-As Mr. Nick appears and beckons Parnassus to him, Percy tells Parnassus to return to work.
+As Mr. Nick appears and beckons him, Percy tells Parnassus to return to work.

 Cast

-Johnny Depp, Jude Law, and Colin Farrell all completed the film after the death of Heath Ledger.
+Johnny Depp, Jude Law, and Colin Farrell all helped complete the film after the death of Heath Ledger.